elizabethgarza/Spanish-Diacriticizer/README.md

 ## Purpose

-The purpose of this project is to design a supervised machine learning Naive Bayes classification algorithm that can predict whether or not a letter in a Spanish word should have a diacritic.
-Aside from designing a `SpanishDiacriticizer`--i.e. a model that correctly adds diacritics to unidecoded Spanish words in a sentence--the other purpose of this project is to explore the pros and cons of using both the NLTK and Scikit versions of this algorithm.
+The purpose of this project is to design a supervised machine learning Naive Bayes classification algorithm that can predict whether or not a letter in a Spanish word should have a diacritic--i.e. a `SpanishDiacriticizer`.
+As such, once you clone this repo, you will be able to do two things:

-As such, you will see two directories, titled `nltk` and `sk-learn`, which contain python scripts that will give you the option to:
   1.  diacriticize Spanish texts based on the two models that have been made available on this repo.
   2.  use your own Spanish data to train and evaluate your own model.

 ## Usage